-The Brooklyn Americana Music Festival brings together the best of Brooklyn’s original and traditional Americana, Folk, Country, Roots Blues and singer songwriters, with outdoor stages in the Archway and Brooklyn Bridge Park.
+The Brooklyn Americana Music Festival brings together the best of Brooklyn's original and traditional Americana, Folk, Country, and Roots Blues singer-songwriters, with outdoor stages in the Archway and Brooklyn Bridge Park.
 The festival returns for a second year in 2016 from September 23-25.
 We sat down with Jan Bell, the founder of The Maybelles and the Brooklyn Americana Music Festival, to discuss this exciting event.

 How did The Maybelles form?

 The band was started in the late 1990's when I became involved in a number of festivals including the DUMBO Arts Festival.
 I started to play on the back of a pickup truck at an old iron workers tavern called Between the Bridges.
 I also performed many shows inside the loft apartments of 68 Jay.
 Back in those days, musicians were able to play on rooftops and other unconventional locations.
 I decided to start a band and tour across America with the name Maybelles, which was named after the country singer Maybelle Carter.
 I now curate over 200 shows a year and it was that love of folk music that led to the creation of the Brooklyn Americana Music Festival.

 Why did you choose to focus on Anglo-American folk music?

 I didn't choose this type of music... it chose me.
 As an artist person, I felt a deep connection with Americana folk music when I was in my early-20s when I moved to America.
 The folk music I heard in my travels to the Appalachian mountains and other rust belt states was very similar to the types of music I grew up with in Yorkshire.
 The city has deep roots in coal mining and steel, which is also very similar to the towns I came across here in the States.